kalxas/rasdaman/doc/main/02_inst-guide.rst

 ``$RMANHOME/etc/rasmgr.conf``.
 For distribution, this configuration contains ten server processes going by a name like, for example, ``N1``.
 If this is fine then you can just leave it as it is.
-If you want to change this by modify­ing server startup parameters or increasing the number of server process­es available then see :ref:`sec-rascontrol-invocation` for details on how to do this.
+If you want to change this by modifying server startup parameters or increasing the number of server processes available then see :ref:`sec-rascontrol-invocation` for details on how to do this.

 Server Start/Stop